buildbarn/bb-browser/README.md

   of the CAS and AC.
 Buildbarn Browser can therefore only show information for objects for which the digest is known.
-It is therefore preferable that build services and clients generate links pointing to Bazel Buildbarn.
+It is therefore preferable that build services and clients generate links pointing to Buildbarn Browser.
 Buildbarn's workers attach such links to RPC responses and log file entries.

 - **Storing results for build actions that should not be cached.**